moth-quantum/quantum-audio/README.md

-Here, Digital Audio is encoded as quantum states that can be processed and played back through a quantum computer or a simulator.
+The audio encoded as quantum states can be processed and played back through a quantum computer or a simulator.
 The objective is to enable new ways of exploring audio signal processing for artistic and research purposes.

 This package provides the following schemes and necessary utilities.